featherbear/UNSW-COMP2511/README.md

 $ 2511 submit lab01
 ```

 This will submit the contents of your `master` branch on your GitLab repo, so make sure to commit and push your changes.
 It must be run on a CSE computer (either remotely via vlab or ssh, or on a physical lab computer), but it can be run from any directory as it does not depend on any local files.
+It is **NOT** necessary to copy files into your CSE account.

 Once you have submitted a record of it is created on GitLab.
 In your repo, if you click on **Tags**